AI Workplace Anxiety: Navigating AI Stress and Pressure at Work

 Document Your Impact

 Start keeping a weekly log of the value you create that goes beyond task completion: problems you prevented, relationships you strengthened, decisions you improved, context you provided that saved time or money.
 This serves two purposes: it builds your case for promotions and raises, and it gives your anxious brain concrete evidence that you matter.
 Both are valuable.
+If you're also worried about how AI tools at work track and use your data, our guide to AI privacy and surveillance anxiety can help you separate legitimate concerns from anxiety-driven catastrophizing.

 Stay Financially Flexible